Joseph Fred Naumann

-Joseph Fred Naumann (born June 4, 1949) is an American prelate of the Roman Catholic Church, serving as archbishop of the Archdiocese of Kansas City in Kansas since 2004.
-He previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 1997 to 2004.
+Joseph Fred Naumann (born June 4, 1949) is an American Catholic prelate who served as Archbishop of Kansas City in Kansas from 2004 to 2025.
+He previously served as an auxiliary bishop for the Archdiocese of St. Louis in Missouri from 1997 to 2004.

 Biography

 Early life

 Joseph Naumann was born on June 4, 1949, in St. Louis, Missouri, to Fred and Louise (née Lukens) Naumann.
+He himself never knew his father, who was murdered before he was born, Naumann explained in a personal message after the fatal attack on Charlie Kirk.

 He graduated from St. Louis Preparatory Seminary South in St. Louis in 1967 and from Cardinal Glennon College in St. Louis in 1971.
-He then served as a deacon at a parish in Florissant, Missouri and completed his theological studies at Kenrick Seminary in Shrewsbury, Missouri.
+He then served as a deacon at a parish in Florissant, Missouri, and completed his theological studies at Kenrick Seminary in Shrewsbury, Missouri.

 Priesthood

-Naumann was ordained to the priesthood on May 24 1975 for the Archdiocese of St. Louis by Cardinal John Carberry.
+Naumann was ordained to the priesthood on May 24, 1975, for the Archdiocese of St. Louis by Cardinal John Carberry.
 After his ordination, he was assigned as an associate pastor of St. Dominic Savio Parish in Affton, Missouri.
 Naumann was transferred in 1979 to become associate pastor of Our Lady of Sorrows Parish in St. Louis.

-In 1984, Naumann was placed as a part-time curate at Most Blessed Sacrament Parish in St. Louis, while working as coordinator of the anti-abortion committee for the archdiocese.
+In 1984, Naumann was placed as a part-time curate at Most Blessed Sacrament Parish in St. Louis, while working as coordinator of the pro-life committee for the archdiocese.
 Naumann was sent in 1989 to Ascension Parish in Normandy, Missouri, remaining there for the next five years.
 He was named vicar general of the archdiocese in 1994.

 Auxiliary Bishop of St. Louis

-On July 8, 1997, Naumann was appointed auxiliary bishop of the Archdiocese of St. Louis and titular bishop of Caput Cilla by Pope John Paul II.
-He received his episcopal consecration on September 3, 1997, from Archbishop Justin Rigali, with Bishops Edward O'Donnell and Edward Braxton serving as co-consecrators.
-As auxiliary bishop, Naumann continued in his role as vicar general.
+He received his episcopal consecration on September 3, 1997 from Archbishop Justin Rigali, with Bishops Edward O'Donnell and Edward Braxton serving as co-consecrators.
+As auxiliary bishop of the Archdiocese of St. Louis and titular bishop of Caput Cilla, Naumann continued to work as vicar general.
 He was named as apostolic administrator of the archdiocese in October 2003.